-Even though I have had three hair transplant procedures, two FUT/strip procedures with Dr. Matthew Huebner of Natural Transplants and one FUE scar revision procedure with Dr. Daniel McGrath, you must still take some sort of treatment to prevent you from losing your non-transplanted hair.
+Even though I have had three hair transplant procedures, you must still take some sort of treatment to prevent you from losing your non-transplanted hair.

 I liken this to a “fence-open field” effect where if you have a transplant to reconstruct your hairline, you could still end up with a large bald spot if you don’t take some sort of hair loss treatment.

 Since February 2014, I have been taking one 1mg pill of finasteride either three to two times a week and I have not noticed any further thinning in my non-transplanted hair.

 Before I had my first hair transplant done in 2014, I tried numerous modalities ranging from pills and lotions and sprays to ensure I wouldn’t lose any more natural hair.

 What Causes Hair Loss?

 When a man loses his hair, he doesn’t automatically go from a full head of hair to a cue ball.
 The hairs begin a miniaturization process until they become so fine and whispy they fall out.
 These modalities won’t regrow hair on bald scalp but work by reversing the miniaturization process in thinning hair on the front and back of your scalp.